Table of Contents

 While social media is a good indicator of engagement, you need to make sure these metrics are goal-oriented

-Recently, we’ve seen social media engagement become a more important metric than ever.
+Recently, social media engagement has become a more important metric than ever.
 However, it’s important to consider whether relying solely on these platforms is sufficient for evaluating your marketing efforts.

 Website Traffic Sources: Beyond Social Media Metrics

 Social media metrics give an indication of how successful content is with its audience.
 However, it does not necessarily reflect website traffic or lead generation.
-For instance, high levels of social media engagement may not translate into increased website traffic or lead generation.
+For instance, high social media engagement levels may not translate into increased website traffic or lead generation.

-To gain a comprehensive understanding of your content’s performance across different channels, you need to analyze additional data points.
+You need to analyze additional data points to gain a comprehensive understanding of your content’s performance across different channels.
 These data points include direct visits, organic search results, and referrals from other websites or blogs linking back to yours.
 In order to access these key metrics, you need to use Google Analytics.
 First, let’s quickly define some of the metrics we just discussed:

 - Direct Visits: Users who type in your URL directly.
 These users are likely already familiar with your brand and could be considered highly engaged.

 - Organic Search Results: Visitors who find you through search queries.
-These visitors are actively seeking information related to what you offer which is a sign of strong engagement.
+These visitors actively seek information about what you offer which is a sign of strong engagement.

 - Referrals: People who are sharing links to your content on other websites or blogs.
-This metric is a good indication that they find it valuable and worth sharing with others.
+This metric indicates that they find it valuable and worth sharing with others.